fl720/Y1_Matlab_Practice/Y2_Summer_Project/README.md

 **DISCRIPTION:** Combination of AFCOF, ANN and auto tunning system of Kp, Ki and Kd values at the PID controller.

+**FEATURES:** Final version of the auto tunning script.
+ - 1, No need to mannually press "ctrl + c" when the simulation crashed.
+The script will escape this perticullar number.

+ - 2, A running plots will show a cost function result against the input values.
+Illustrate the trend of changing the parameters in the range being given.

+**PRECAUTIONS:**
+ - 1,

+ - 2,

 ## better_controller.slx

 **DISCRIPTION:** THE CORE OF THE ENTIRE PROJECT.
 MADE BY STUDENT IN THE GROUP.
 CONSISTING OF **SIMULATION SYSTEM** AND **CONTROL LAW**.